captainGeech42/hotline/README.md

 1. Configure an A record for `hotlinewebapp.xyz` to point to your Hotline server
 2. Configure a NS record for `hotlinecallback.net` that points to `hotlinewebapp.xyz.`
-3. Configure a wildcard A record for `*.hotlinecallback.net` that points to your Hotline server

 This enables users of your Hotline server to access it through public DNS servers, but DNS callbacks generated for your Hotline server to properly resolve back to your Hotline DNS callback server.